 Jan Smith has an MFA in Creative Writing from Goddard College, was the curator of theSOMOS Summer/Winter Writers Series from 2009-2015, and is currently the Executive Director of SOMOS.
 She is a 2012 recipient of an award from Southwest Writers for her short story, “Breasts,” and a 2014 first place award winner for an excerpt from her memoir,” Blink Like Crazy.”

-Development and Communications Director; Poetry Month Curator
+Development Coordinator; Poetry Month Curator

 Raised in Taos, Ariana holds a BA in Biology (Reed College) and an MS in Leadership in Ecology, Culture & Learning (Portland State University).
 She has worked for many nonprofits in roles including volunteer, office manager, educator, program and volunteer coordinator, executive assistant and director.
 She is a freelance writer and poet.

 Johanna DeBiase is the author of Mama & the Hungry Hole (Wordcraft of Oregon, 2015).
 She writes from New Mexico where she has been spellbound by the energy vortex of Taos Mountain for over a dozen years.
 Originally from New York, she earned her BA in Literature and Creative Writing from Bard College and her MFA in Creative Writing from Goddard College.
 Her creative work—including short stories, flash fiction and video poems— has appeared in Hayden’s Ferry Review, Portland Review, Atticus Review, Monkeybicycle, Queen Mob’s Tea House, Convergence and Prick of the Spindle, among others.
 When she is not writing, she teaches yoga, collages, sells vintage clothing and cooks vegetarian food for her daughter and husband.
 Visit johannadebiase.com for more information.